mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 a larger array is automatically allocated
 (doubling the current capacity after the length exceeds 4) and the returned slice will refer to it.
-It is not possible to append elements to arrays which is one reason why slices are often preferred.
+It is not possible to append elements to arrays, which is one reason why slices are often preferred.

 `len(mySlice)` returns the number of elements in the slice which is its current length.

-`cap(mySlice)` returns the number of elements in the underlying array which is its current capacity.
+`cap(mySlice)` returns the number of elements from the start index of the slice to the end of underlying array which is its current capacity.

 Just like with arrays, square brackets are used to